google-research/true/README.md

 # TRUE

+Note: This is not an officially supported Google product.

-Code and data accompanying the paper "TRUE: Re-evaluating Factual Consistency Evaluation".
+This repository includes code and data accompanying our NAACL 2022 paper "TRUE: Re-evaluating Factual Consistency Evaluation".

 ## Data

-We provide a script that downloads all the 11 datasets used in TRUE and converts them to a standardized binary scheme.
+We provide a script that downloads all 11 datasets used in TRUE and converts them to a standardized binary scheme.
 To download the datasets, first download the [nli-fever](https://www.dropbox.com/s/hylbuaovqwo2zav/nli_fever.zip?dl=0)